ptroyen/PLPAK/README.md

 ### Test
 - Run the example/solveWithMech.py to run the simulation and save the data.
-- The comparison of simulated results against experiments of Paper
+- The comparison of simulated results against experiments of Papeer

     <img src="./examples/compModelsN2.png" alt="Comparison of Models" width="400"/>